WindomZ/gitclone/README.md

 ```

 Make sure your `PATH` includes the `$GOPATH/bin` directory,
-if not you can run:
+if NOT you can run:
 ```
 export PATH=$PATH:$GOPATH/bin
 ```